 With so many options available, choosing the perfect pair of glasses can be intimidating.
 To accommodate varying demands and tastes, the eyeglasses business, however, is always developing and releasing new and enhanced lenses.
 For people who require various prescriptions, bifocal and progressive lenses are two popular lens alternatives.
 Although they have similar functions, the designs and features of the two lenses are very different.

 Your unique vision demands will determine which glasses are best for you.
-If you use glasses for computer use or reading, Jimmy Choo glasses frames with bifocal lenses can be the best option.
+If you use glasses for computer use or reading, Lacoste eyeglasses with bifocal lenses can be the best option.
 Progressive lenses might be a better choice if you require glasses to remedy a wider variety of vision problems.
 During an eye test, your optometrist can assist you in selecting the ideal glasses.

 Bifocal Lenses